alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

  ![dotproduct][6]

-These definitions are equivalent when using Cartesian coordinates.
+Note- These definitions are equivalent when using Cartesian coordinates.
 Here is a simple proof that follows from trigonometry [8] and [9]

 ## Dot Product and Vector Alignment